P. Theagaraya Chetty: 1920 elections

 When elections were held in December 1920 in the Madras Presidency as per the Montagu–Chelmsford Reforms, the Justice Party obtained a comfortable majority by winning 63 seats out of 98.
-The Governor of Madras invited Theagaraya Chetty to form the Government.
-However, Theagaraya Chetty refused on account of the ethical rule that head of a political party can't hold a post in the cabinet too.
+The Governor of Madras invited Theagaraya Chetty to form the government.
+However, Theagaraya Chetty refused on account of the ethical rule that the head of a political party can't hold a post in the cabinet either.
 As a result, A. Subbarayalu Reddiar was appointed Chief Minister.
 He served for a few months before being succeeded by the Raja of Panagal.

+When prince of Wales came to Chennai, Theagaraya arranged the ceremonial welcome at Harbor for Prince.
+More than 100 cars came out of harbor, Theagaraya came in the last car.
+Congressmen surrounded car of Theagaraya, attempted to assassinate him.
+Theagaraya was brutally beaten.
+Theagaraya was beaten for acting against congress policies and making Subbarayalu Reddy Premiere of Madras Presidency.
+Neither Theagaraya nor Natesan nor TM Nair held a post in the Government formed by Justice Party.
+Theagaraya rejected Premiere role 3 times.
+He nominated Subbarayalu Reddy and Ramarayaningar for Premiere role.
+Theagaraya was Senior to Subbarayalu at Madras Presidency law college, while Ramarayaningar, a Zamindar of Kalahasthi was defeated by brahmin, K.V.
+Rangaswamy Iyengar, in imperial legislative election held on 1916.

 Attitude towards Brahmins

-In his speech as the president of the Reception Committee of the First Non-Brahmin Confederation, Theagaraya Chetty spoke:
+In his speech as the president of the Reception Committee of the First Non-Brahmin Confederation, Theagaraya Chetty said:

 Death and legacy

-Theagaraya Chetty died on 28 April 1925 and was succeeded by the Raja of Panagal as the president of the Justice Party.
-He is usually credited for the victories of the Justice Party in the 1920 and 1923 elections and for turning the Justice Party into a formidable force in the Presidency that continued to be so for a couple of decades.
+Theagaraya Chetty died on April 28, 1925, the day after his 73rd birthday.
+He was succeeded by the Raja of Panagal as the president of the Justice Party.
+He is usually credited with the victories of the Justice Party in the 1920 and 1923 elections and for turning the Justice Party into a formidable force in the Presidency that continued to be so for a couple of decades.

-The locality T Nagar in Chennai is named after him.
+The locality of Thyagaraya Nagar (T. Nagar) in Chennai is named after him.
 It is an important commercial centre today.